DEV-YJY/Maphit/README.md

 ## Reflection
 This was a solo project that I worked on during the Bootcamp.
 Project goals included using technologies learned up until this point while trying out some new technologies which were not covered in the Bootcamp.
+Hence, I decided to make try out the [MERN stack](https://www.mongodb.com/mern-stack).

 I wanted to build an application that allows users to create a digital travel album which also displays the locations where the photos were taken.